Initial Settings¶

 Fill in all of:

-- Charging Equipment — Nominal Battery Voltage (12 / 24 / 48 V), Battery Capacity (Ah), Battery Type (LiFePO4 / AGM / Lead Acid / Other), Alternator Brand/Model, Nominal Solar Panel Wattage (enter 0 if none).
+- Charging Equipment — Nominal Battery Voltage (12 / 24 / 48 V), Battery Capacity (Ah), Battery Type (LiFePO4 / AGM / Lead Acid / Other), Battery Make/Model, Alternator Brand/Model, Nominal Solar Panel Wattage (enter 0 if none).

-3. Settings → Alternator¶
+3. Setup → Alternator¶

 Most users adjust two things here on day one.